Interested in becoming a Host Office?

 California Sea Grant staff will evaluate host applications against the above criteria, priorities of the State Fellowship Program, and California Sea Grant's administrative and financial capacity to determine final host fellowship opportunities.

-Once a host organization has been selected by California Sea Grant to participate in the State Fellowship Program, there are several items that will be required by hosts to submit:
+Once a host organization has been selected by California Sea Grant to participate in the State Fellowship Program, there are several items that will be required by hosts to submit, including but not limited to:

 Matching Workshop Availability

-Given the continued uncertainty and out of an abundance of caution, the matching workshop for 2023 State Fellows will also be 100% virtual.
+The matching workshop for 2024 State Fellows will be 100% virtual.
 Selected hosts will be guided through a matching process with fellowship finalists at a mandatory virtual matching workshop.
-Based on feedback from current and past fellows and host agencies, we have modified aspects of the schedule.
-Once a host organization has been selected by California Sea Grant to participate in the State Fellowship Program they will be contacted to submit their interview schedule availability for the matching workshop.
+Once a host organization has been selected by California Sea Grant to participate in the State Fellowship Program they will be contacted to submit their availability for Prep Week activities (Office Hours, Welcome Mixer) and interviews during the matching workshop.
 Each host must have a minimum of 12 interview slots open during the matching workshop window.
 However, each host can determine for themselves the maximum number of interviews and corresponding time slots they will be available for.
-The virtual matching workshop will take place over October 11-13, 2022.
+The virtual matching workshop will take place over October 16-23, 2023.

 A full detailed virtual matching workshop schedule will be finalized in the near future.
 An outline of the schedule can be found here.